CERTIFIED INTERNATIONAL PROPERTY SPECIALIST

 You must take this course before taking any other CIPS courses.
 Upon completion of this course, you will receive elective credit towards the ABR and CRS designation (applies to U.S. members only).

-Global Real Estate: Transaction Tools
+Global Real Estate: Transaction Tools [Core Course]

 This course examines how customary real estate practices need to be modified when working with international clients or properties.
 Students learn how to research markets, convert metric measures, monitor currency trends, alert clients to tax and visa matters, and provide guidance and market knowledge to help clients make decisions.